 The Nepal Government should think of making maximum use of cloud computing as it reduces investment and helps enhance performance.

-As Country makes a significant progress in the use of ICT with the rapid growth of internet use and the adaptation of the latest technology, the government has also started to introduce the concept of e-governance in public service delivery.
+As Country makes significant progress in the use of ICT with the rapid growth of internet use and the adaptation of the latest technology, the government has also started to introduce the concept of e-governance in public service delivery.
 However, government agencies lag far behind in using ICT compared to the private sector.

 We talked to ICT Expert Mr. Manohar Kumar Bhattarai, who in the past had also worked as vice-chairman of the High-level Commission for Information Technology and is involving in preparing policies related to the ICT, about the trend among government agencies to use new technology, e-governance, benefits and challenges in boosting efficiency in public service delivery.

-Definitely I can feel many differences between the time when I was a member of the IT policy drafting team in since 2000 and now.
+I can feel, many differences between the time when I was a member of the IT policy drafting team in since 2000 and now.
 There have been many changes in the way government agencies are providing services.
 They have started to use IT applications.
-But the bitter reality is that the government agencies have not been able to take leap in making the best use of ICT in public service delivery.
+But the bitter reality is that the government agencies have not been able to leap in making the best use of ICT in public service delivery.

 What are other plans that the e-governance program includes?

-The whole project is basically focused on three components Government to Customer (G2C), Government to Business (G2B) and Government to Government (G2G).
+The whole project is focused on three components Government to Customer (G2C), Government to Business (G2B) and Government to Government (G2G).